waletoyo1/Git-and-GitHub-Tutorial-for-Beginners/README.md

 *  Copy the url of the new remote repository.
 *  Go to the command line on your local repository and enter: <b>git push url master</b>
 *  NB: Always specify the branch you are pushing to.

+# 9. GitHub Alias
+  * Alias are used for naming or tagging your remote repository url.
+Instead of copying and pasting a long url, the alias shortens it.